 He recognized the feeling of accomplishment and contribution that comes with serving others and volunteering became a permanent part of his routine.
 He became active in the American Cancer Society’s Relay for Life in high school and he continues to support the program today.

-Mark’s passion for community service continues to thrive on the University of Iowa campus as well.
-He’s still involved in Relay for Life and Tippie Build, he serves as Beta Alpha Psi’s vice president of VITA, and he volunteers regularly at the university’s Newman Center.
+Mark’s passion for community service continued to thrive on the University of Iowa campus as well.
+While a student, he was involved in Relay for Life and Tippie Build, he served as Beta Alpha Psi’s vice president of VITA, and he volunteered regularly at the university’s Newman Center.